martinResearch/CPParametersEstimation/readme.md

 Nov 9-11 2015, Vietri sul Mare, Italy
 Implemented By Martin de La Gorce , novembre 2015 Ecole des Ponts et Chaussees

+#installation
+The code should run without the need of installing dependencies.
+It uses numpy and matlplotlib. you can lanch the line fitting example using from the command line using *python lineFitting.py*

+Point:

+Image of the search space: